The UK govt drug strategy has come into question in recent times. Is it about saving money rather than lives?

 Providing Personal Addiction Treatment Care You Need

-The Lighthouse rehab by Step by Step Recovery in Essex is one of many good rehabs in the UK that offers primary, secondary and tertiary care.
-At The Lighthouse, have an amazing therapeutic community of individuals in recovery who are all working towards bettering themselves in their recovery.
-We are on hand to assist during this crucial transition process, providing the care and expertise needed at all times.
+The Lighthouse rehab by Step by Step Recovery in Essex is one of many good rehabs in the UK.
+We offer primary, secondary and tertiary care.
+There is an amazing therapeutic community of individuals in The Lighthouse.
+They are are all working towards bettering themselves in their recovery.
+In addition, we are on hand to assist during this crucial transition process.
+We provide the care and expertise needed at all times.

 We truly invest ourselves in each individual that comes through our rehab treatment pathway.
-It is important to us that our patients not only survive this deadly illness, but that they also go on to be become content, at peace with themselves and learn with our assistance, how to make the most of each and every day clean and sober.
+It is important to us that our patients not only survive this deadly illness, but that they also go on to be become content.
+In summary, we help them be at peace with themselves.
+And learn how to make the most of each and every day clean and sober.

 Sources and references